Numeric vector

 my_list$City <- "New York" # Add a new element

-my_list$Age <- NULL # Remove an element
+my_list$Age <- NULL # Remove an element6.
+Factors: Categorical Data

 Factors are used to represent categorical data, storing levels as unique identifiers.